-Kaluapuhi Trail Professional Review and Guide
+Kaluapuhi Trail Professional Guide

 "This easy, flat walk takes you where the air is cool, the foliage lush, and the birds plentiful.
 It doesn’t go anywhere in particular, simply from one spot on the road through Koke’e State Park to another, but in the past its main attraction was a grove of introduced Methley plum trees whose small, tart fruits were eagerly harvested in summer.